 For a Marketing Automation platform, identifying the user is very important.
 Each user is assigned a unique identification (User ID), which is linked to the user’s online activity and other attributes.
 However, there are certain businesses that have a diverse portfolio and one individual user might be utilizing multiple services, or owning several products.
 This makes accurate behavioral mapping a little complex for one User ID.

-Let’s look at an example: Your system sends a message to the user about renewing their insurance policy, but the user gets confused because he has 4 active policies at that point in time!
+Your system sends a message to the user about renewing their insurance policy, but the user gets confused because he has 4 active policies at that point in time!
 Similar data issues can also happen where the message goes out to the user for renewing a policy that has already been renewed.
-This is a bad experience for the end user and needs to be avoided.
+This is a bad experience for the end-user and needs to be avoided.

 To get around this problem, Coverfox identifies each policy as an individual user.
 This way, everything regarding that particular policy gets attributed to a unique User ID, and all online activity gets mapped to it directly.
 This has helped the brand create a highly targeted communication strategy which is deeply contextual and personalized.